ryanfiller/portfolio-svelte/src/routes/_content/blog/choosing-fonts/index.md

 On the technical end there were two limitations that I wanted to follow:
  - I wanted to use a set of [variable fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/font-variation-settings) for my redesign (I even wrote a [blog post](/blog/science-with-science-gothic#what-are-variable-fonts) about this way back in March of 2020).
- - I wanted to pick a series of fonts that would comply with the [guidelines from neurodiversity.design](https://www.neurodiversity.design/font/).
+ - I wanted to pick a series of fonts that would comply with the [guidelines from neurodiversity.design](https://www.neurodiversity.design).

-## Candidates
+## Candidates and Choices

 I needed three fonts - a header or display font, something flexible and readable for body copy, and a monospace font for blocks of code.